Schermers/Hewalex2Mqtt/README.md

 Remove the plastic case and open up the "fuse box".
 In here you will find a free rs485 connector.
 Remove it and screw in a 4 strand wire.
 Connect the wire to the rs485wifi device.
 Make sure you connect them correctly.
 It is wise to measure ac and grnd to be sure!

 In the controller, navigate to rs485 settings.
-Change baud rate to 38500, Actual address to 2 and Logic address to 2.
+Change baud rate to 38400, Actual address to 2 and Logic address to 2.

 Setup the rs485-to-wifi device.
 Make sure baud settings match above settings.
 It is probably wise to assign static ip-address.
 Take note of this.

+## devHardId
+On your existing controller, verify the hardware and software IDs required for the setup.
+The integration won’t work if these values are wrong.
+In my case, the system only came online after correcting devHardId to 5.
+For most users this value is typically 2, but don’t assume—check your own device and set it accordingly.

 ### Solar pumps (ZPS) setup